EQ BANK SAVINGS PLUS ACCOUNT AGREEMENT

 - You have not created any images or copies of the cheque other than the image submitted through Mobile Cheque Deposit or if you have done so, you have deleted or destroyed the other image or copy.

 The day we receive the image will be deemed the day of deposit.
-Funds will be credited to your Account immediately upon receipt of the image but availability and access to the funds will be subject to our Hold Funds Policy.
+Funds will be credited to your Account immediately upon receipt of the image.
+A paper cheque will be deemed deposited the business day after we receive it.
+Availability and access to funds will be subject to our Hold Funds Policy.

-We may establish limits on the dollar amount of items and/or number of items which can be deposited.
+We may establish limits on the dollar amount of items, number of items which can be deposited and/or the maximum balance held per customer.
 These limits may change from time to time without prior notice to you.
 If you attempt a transaction that is in excess of these limits, we may reject the transaction.
 Please refer to our EQ Bank Account Fees & Features for further information on deposit limits.

 Deposits made after 11:59pm EST/EDT will have a transaction date of the next business day and will be processed on the next business day.
 Saturdays, Sundays and statutory holidays are not considered business days.